 Data is the new currency in today’s business climate, and data governance ensures that your company has a secure and organized system for managing this invaluable asset.

-In short, corporate data governance is how an organization manages, analyzes, and ultimately leverages data to make business decisions.
-At its core, business-led data governance combines people, processes, and technology to ensure that data within an organization is available, usable, consistent, reliable, and secure.
-A governance plan supports compliance and provides the tools for improved C-suite decision-making.
+Corporate data governance is how an organization manages, analyzes, and leverages data to make business decisions.
+At its core, business-led data governance combines people, processes, and technology to create and execute standards that ensure data within an organization is accessible, usable, consistent, reliable, and secure.

-To support these goals, the governance team is responsible for managing user access and ensuring that enterprise stakeholders have what they need when they need it.
-In addition, the goal of a control program is for protecting data from loss, corruption, inaccuracies, and unauthorized access.
+A data governance program is one step toward digital transformation that combines people, processes, and technology.
+The primary goal is to guarantee reliable access to data so it can be effectively leveraged.
+To support these goals, the governance team manages user access and ensures that enterprise stakeholders have what they need when they need it.
+In addition, the goal of a control program is to protect from data loss, corruption, inaccuracies, and unauthorized access.

 People, Processes, and Technology

-In data governance, process is where the work happens.
-Thus, governance processes are the connective tissue within the practice of data governance.
-From establishing, implementing, and evaluating policies and procedures to measuring and reporting, the application of the governance protocol is a series of careful steps designed to support the organization’s mission and goals.
+In data governance, the process is where the work happens.
+Thus, governance processes are the connective tissue within the practice of governance.
+From establishing, implementing, and evaluating policies and procedures to measuring and reporting, applying the governance protocol combines a series of careful steps designed to support the organization’s mission and goals.

 Finally, if people are the who and process is the what, then technology is the how.
-Technology provides the tools and the infrastructure to support an organization’s data program through maintaining accessibility, security, reliability, quality and more.
+Technology provides the tools and the infrastructure to support an organization’s data program by maintaining accessibility, security, reliability, quality, and more.

 Data Governance Simplified

-On the whole, data governance is the practice of managing data, so an organization has the business intelligence needed to meet targets and fulfill business goals.
-A data-driven enterprise’s policies and governance principles should ensure all company information is under control and utilized effectively.
-If you are looking for more guidance on setting up a successful enterprise program, we have put together a guide that provides valuable insight on this subject.
+On the whole, data governance is the practice of securely managing data so an organization has the business intelligence needed to meet targets and fulfill business goals.
+A data-driven enterprise’s policies and governance principles should ensure all company information is under control and used effectively.